ibmArtifacts/GlobalPolicy_and_UDP/README.md

 ## User-Defined Policy: Validate Key ID (KID)
 The [validate-kid-udp.zip](https://github.com/ibmArtifacts/GlobalPolicy_and_UDP/blob/main/validate-kid-udp.zip) APIC User-Defined Policy is an Assemble policy, which each API requiring this specific security mechinism will use, which will:
-1. Take the set KID variable from the extract-clientid-global-policy (the clientid and key-id) and validate the list of KIDs from the response of the keystore which URL points to.
+1. Take the set KID variable from the extract-clientid-global-policy (the clientid and key-id from above) and validate the list of KIDs from the response of the keystore which URL points to.

+NOTE: This User-Defined policy has very specific needs, as it show cases how to call out to another system, parse through the response, and match a certain value (the KID in this case) with the value from the request to validate against.
+Although, you can update the code within the User-Defined Policy zip to validate whatever you need, and it does not have to be that elaborate (calling out to another system).

 ----
 The global policy and custom policy allows for an API (published on IBM API Connect) capable of handing both: